janosh/pymatgen-2-paper/paper/main.typ

 Future considerations include integrating Rust components for improved performance while maintaining Python's ease of use @lunnikivi_transpiling_2020.

-= Conclusion
+= Outlook and Future Developments

 #pmg has evolved from a specialized tool into a cornerstone of computational materials science.
 Its growth reflects the collaborative spirit of the materials informatics community and the importance of open-source software in scientific research @ong_python_2013 @jain_computational_2016.

 Future developments may include:

 + Enhanced machine learning and AI integration @butler_machine_2018
-+ Improved multi-scale modeling support // TODO add ref(s)
++ Improved multi-scale modeling support, bridging atomistic and continuum approaches // TODO add ref(s)
 + More user-friendly interfaces and visualization tools (#link("https://github.com/materialsproject/crystaltoolkit")[`crystaltoolkit`] @horton_crystal_2023 #link("https://github.com/janosh/pymatviz")[`pymatviz`] @riebesell_pymatviz_2022 #link("https://github.com/janosh/matterviz")[`matterviz`] @riebesell_matterviz_2025)
-+ Exploration of hybrid Python-Rust architectures @lunnikivi_transpiling_2020
++ Performance optimizations through compiled extensions and algorithmic improvements.
+E.g. exploration of hybrid Python-Rust bindings @lunnikivi_transpiling_2020. // TODO mention moyo as a successful example of this?

 We remain committed to fostering an open, collaborative environment that drives innovation in computational materials science.